 Mark isn’t alone.

-People with high cholesterol levels have twice the risk of heart disease as people with low levels.
+People with high cholesterol levels have the risk of heart disease as people with low levels.
 Heart disease is the leading cause of death both in the United States and around the world.

 Because high cholesterol has no immediate symptoms, it’s easy to overlook or ignore.

 High cholesterol also often co-occurs with other, far more visible conditions like obesity or diabetes, making it easy to push cholesterol concerns to the side.

 For many people, there aren’t any outward signs that anything is wrong at all.
 As a result, less than of American adults with high cholesterol are getting treatment for their condition.
 Less than a third have their condition under control.

 Mark, a 59-year-old Orange County resident, has a combined cholesterol level of 330 mg/dL — far above the maximum of 200 mg/dL recommended by the (CDC).

 Other than that, he’s in good health.
 He’s at a healthy weight.
 He’s eating well and he enjoys softball, tennis, and cycling.
 But despite his wholesome lifestyle, his cholesterol levels remain out of control.